skynowa/iTeacher/Readme.md

-iTeacher - for learning english (or other) words.
+# iTeacher - for learning english (or other) words

 Platforms:      Windows, Linux, FreeBSD
 Architecture:   x86, x64